threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 - The minimum CPU passmark per GB of memory is 200
 - The minimum GB of memory is 16GB
-- The minimum TB of SSD is 2TB
+- The minimum TB of SSD is 1TB

+While it is not explicitly required, we recommend using DDR5 for the memory and having more than one SSD disk per node.

 ## Host Nodes